OUR MISSION

 OUR HISTORY

-IN 2009 seven faith-based organizations join forces to create the Vickery Meadow Neighborhood Alliance to help neighbors address their biggest problem, food insecurity.
-A food pantry is created and staffed 100% by volunteers.
-Neighbors receive food once a month.
+IN 2009 seven faith-based organizations joined forces to create the Vickery Meadow Neighborhood Alliance.
+The coalition was formed to address the community’s most pressing challenge: food insecurity.
+To meet this need, the Alliance established a food pantry staffed entirely by volunteers.
+At that time, neighbors received food assistance once per month.

-IN 2016 NorthPark Presbyterian joins the Alliance and provides fresh tomatoes, goods from the Reverse Food Truck and delivery of bread, milk and eggs.
-We serve neighbors from 75231 and 75243.
+IN 2016 NorthPark Presbyterian joined the Alliance, significantly expanding the pantry’s offerings.
+They provided fresh tomatoes, goods from the Reverse Food Truck, and consistent deliveries of bread, milk, and eggs.
+During this time, the Alliance served neighbors within the 75231 and 75243 zip codes.

-IN 2023 the Vickery Meadow Food Pantry and Clothes Closet experiences a surge in the number of neighbors visiting the pantry.
-In the first 10 months of the year, the pantry serves 69% more neighbors.
-In November, a decision is made to return to the four original zip codes for eligibility: 75231, 75230, 75238 and 75243.
+IN 2023 the Vickery Meadow Food Pantry and St. Katharine Drexel Community Closet experienced a surge in the number of neighbors visiting the pantry.
+In the first 10 months of the year, the pantry served 69% more neighbors.
+In November, a decision is made to serve neighbors who live in one of four zip codes: 75231, 75230, 75238 and 75243.